Stolen Assignment: Critical reception

 The Monthly Film Bulletin wrote: "Comedy thriller with a fragile plot and a rather heavy-handed line in humour.
 To their credit, the players do what they can with the undemanding material to hand."

+Kine Weekly wrote: "Subtlety is not its strong suit, but its keen sense of humour, shrewdly cultivated by its co-stars and director, sees it through.
+Clean fun, if not a great thriller, it will register with most audiences.
+Reliable British support."

+The Daily Film Renter wrote: "Terence Fisher brings a lighthearted touch to bear from the directorial end and the laughs come plentifully.
+Likewise the cast takes its uncomplicated dialogue and situations well in its stride."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "poor", writing: "Comedy-thriller would have done better to stick to the thrills; pretty bad."